Erasmus France Master cybersecurity computing Lyon

 separateur-orange-tl

-Shaping Global Leaders in Security and Defense
+Shaping Global Leaders in Security and Defence

 Funded by the European Commission under the Erasmus+ programme, JANUS offers a demanding, fully international curriculum that combines academic rigour, high‑level expertise and strong professional exposure in the field of security and defence.